 16-week minimum · Includes $349 program library

 Get the Free PDF →Most online coaches send the same Excel template to every client and call it "custom."
-This is built specifically for one population: people with high cognitive load and limited time.
-The training, the nutrition framework, the recovery work — all of it is calibrated for high-performers, not bodybuilders or general fitness clients.
-You're paying for niche expertise, not generic programming.
+I program around the actual person — your training history, your goals, your recovery capacity, your schedule, and your injury background.
+The training, the nutrition framework, and the recovery work are all calibrated for your specific situation.
+You're paying for judgment and continuous adjustment, not generic templates.

-Strength and conditioning markers improve in 4–6 weeks.
-Visible body composition changes typically show in 8–12 weeks.
-Long-term durability — the reason most people quit training programs — improves immediately because the program is designed to be sustainable, not punishing.
-We're optimizing for years of consistency, not 30-day transformations.
+Strength and conditioning markers typically improve in the first 4-6 weeks.
+Visible body composition changes usually show in 8-12 weeks.
+Long-term durability — the actual reason most people fail at fitness — improves immediately because the programming is built to be sustainable.
+We're optimizing for years of consistency, not a 30-day transformation.

 My NASM Corrective Exercise Specialist certification exists for exactly this.
 We work around restrictions, not through them.
-If your situation requires medical clearance or imaging, I'll tell you directly before we start — I'd rather lose a client than train someone whose body needs a different kind of help first.
+If your situation requires medical clearance or physical therapy first, I'll tell you directly.
+I'd rather lose a client than train someone whose body needs a different kind of help.

 The strategy call is free.
 There's no pitch.
 You'll leave with a concrete next step — whether you become a client or not.